treptrition/OWO-FUCKER/README.md

 HOW TO USE OWO MINER:

 Open https://replit.com and create a reple.
-Click on IMPRT FROM GITHUB Paste this link https://github.com/treptrition/OWO-FUCKER Then click on IMPORT
+Click on IMPORT FROM GITHUB Paste this link https://github.com/treptrition/OWO-FUCKER Then click on IMPORT
 After importing go to Config.js file.